techiesrobotics/SwimMeetForcast/Document/Usage.md

 ---

 ## Prerequisites
-Before using this project, ensure you have:
+Before using this project, ensure
-- admin right to swimtopia
+- You have admin right to swimtopia
+- You Have access to the pyshsheet of the meet
 - The meet is merged
-- Have access to the pyshsheet of the meet
+- The MeetMastro is created

 ---